Personal tools

 For example, if you assign administrators X and Z and administrator role Y in which administrator X is, then all administrators assigned to group Y will see these access details together with administrator Z.

-Here, you may also allow clients to edit or delete these details, simple mark the 'Permissions' checkbox.
+Here, you may also allow clients to edit or delete these details, simply mark the 'Permissions' checkbox.
 'Permissions' allows you to define clients/administrators/category members privileges.

 When ready, proceed to the 'Notifications' section.